Nadine2016/knative/iam.md

 ## Assigning access roles
 {: #iam_access_roles}

 Policies enable access to be granted at different levels.
-Some of the options include the following:
+Some of the options include the following levels of access:

 * Access across all instances of the service in your account
 * Access to an individual service instance in your account